emkcloud/livewire-tweak/README.md

 **Why this package exists**

-I built this package based on my experience working with clients who use firewalls and traffic load balancers that rely on custom URL prefixes such as /admin, /backend, /customers, etc. In these environments, using popular Laravel packages like Nova, Livewire, or others can be problematic, because they often rely on absolute paths for assets and internal API calls, instead of respecting the current URL prefix.
+I built this package based on my experience working with clients who use firewalls and traffic load balancers that rely on custom URL prefixes such as /admin, /backend, /customers, etc.

+In these environments, using popular Laravel packages like Nova, Livewire, or others can be problematic, because they often rely on absolute paths for assets and internal API calls, instead of respecting the current URL prefix.

 I've raised this issue multiple times, but for reasons unknown to me, it seems there's little interest in officially supporting this kind of feature.
 So I decided to build a solution for myself and now I'm sharing it with others who might be facing the same problem.
-I hope you find it useful.